World Heritage Site Progress

 Historic Moravian Bethlehem is on a prestigious list of U.S. sites poised to be nominated to the World Heritage List in the coming years, which would place it alongside national treasures including Independence Hall, the Statue of Liberty and the Grand Canyon and globally iconic sites such as the Great Wall of China, Pyramids at Giza, Acropolis in Athens and Sydney Opera House.
-Learn more about World Heritage sites with this clip from CBS News below.
+Learn more about World Heritage sites with this clip from CBS News to the right.

 - On Friday, December 9, 2016, Historic Moravian Bethlehem was honored with placement on the US Tentative List for eventual nomination to the World Heritage List.
 This happened just two weeks before the 275th anniversary of the naming of Bethlehem on Christmas Eve 1741.
 Official documentation of the nomination was made through the Federal Register through the Department of the Interior.

 - In 2017, the Mayor of Bethlehem established the Bethlehem World Heritage Commission (BWHC) made up of the five property owners of Historic Moravian Bethlehem and representatives of the cultural, academic, and corporate communities to raise funds for the preparation of the dossier and fulfill the nomination process requirements.